FREQUENTLY ASKED QUESTIONS

 One typical comment written on our Shared Risk 100% Refund Program Patient Satisfaction Surveys—surveys that attest to the near-universal support from patients—states: “The Shared Risk Program gave us peace of mind while we were going through IVF because we knew the costs were fixed, no surprises.
 Once pregnant we were comforted to know that even if anything happened to the pregnancy, we could try IVF again or later adopt.”

 There really isn’t any.
 As long as you know the following, then you understand the major components:

 - This is a voluntary option to finance IVF as an alternative to fee-for-service programs.

 - We each have some money “at risk.”

 - You can drop out at any time.

 - This is a form of insurance against the possibility of failure and not a guarantee of success.

 We urge you to investigate every detail.

 Yes.
-We have many patients from outside the region and from around the country, many of whom come to us initially because we offer the Shared Risk 100% Refund Program.
+We have patients who travel from around the country and internationally, many of whom come to us initially because we offer the Shared Risk 100% Refund Program.
 We have staff members designated to help you with any logistical arrangements, and we are experienced with working with your local physicians to minimize inconvenience to you without compromising your medical care.